Kevan History, Family Crest & Coats of Arms

 The surname Kevan comes from the original Irish O Geibheannaigh or Mac Geibheannaigh.

 Early Origins of the Kevan family

 The surname Kevan was first found in County Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, which is the principal homeland of the sept O Geibheannaigh.
 The O Geibheannaigh sept belonged to the Ui Maine (Hy Many) and descended from Geibheannach, the son of a Hy Many chief slain in 971.
 There was also a County Fermanagh sept called Mac Geibheannaigh mentioned in the Annals of Loch Ce in 1308.

-Important Dates for the Kevan family
+Early History of the Kevan family

 This web page shows only a small excerpt of our Kevan research.
 Another 73 words (5 lines of text) covering the years 1590 and 1599 are included under the topic Early Kevan History in all our PDF Extended History products and printed products wherever possible.

 Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name Kevan revealed many variations, including Keaveney, Keveney, Kevany, Geaveny, Geaney, Geane, Gaine, Gainey, O'Keaveney, O'Geaney and many more.